it started with a phone call at the height of the pandemic . . .

 Our aim was always to build bridges between the East Village and some of the more underserved communities in New York.

 We are working with community leaders to fill those gaps, provide empowerment projects to help people get back on their feet after COVID, and make sure the city that we love is rebuilt from the ground up.
-It made sense to rebrand into EVLovesNYC because we moved from serving Queens to serving far and wide in the five boroughs.

-Some of the unique features of our work include the fact that we value the dignity of everyone who we serve.
-That means that we don’t serve basic meals.
-Instead we have a number of volunteer chefs representing nations all around the world.
-They spend significant time planning menus, and contribute unique recipes so that the food that we make represents the different cultures of NYC.
+Because we value the dignity of everyone we serve, basic foodbank meals aren’t good enough.
+Instead our volunteer chefs — who represent nations all around the world — spend time planning menus that represent the different cultures of NYC.
 We also make vegan meals as well as meat dishes each week.
 We are sensitive to cultural and religious needs too.
-The food that we cook is tasty, healthy, and varied.
-We have learned to do this on a very minimal budget, so that we can make a nutritious meal for around $2.

 We continue to strive for food security and for supporting all our neighbors in need with healthy and nutritious meals, so that they can thrive with dignity and self-respect.